 Tools

 The following are tools we use at 10up.
-This list will grow and change over time and is not meant to be comprehensive.
-Generally, we encourage or require these tools to be used in favor of other ones.
+This list is not comprehensive and will grow and change over time.
+Generally, we encourage engineers to use these tools in favor of others.
 Rules governing tools to be used and packaged with a client site will be much stricter than those used on internal projects.

 Local Development Environments #local-development back to top